appacademy/Module-2-Resources/README.md

     -   [What is the recommended git flow for long project problems?][long git flow]
     -   [How do I connect my own local repo?][how connect]
     -   [What is a recommended file structure for my own notes going forward?][how files]
+    -   [Will I still have access to these materials once I leave the module?][will access]

 ---